Northern Michigan Investment Performance

 Conversely, if the yield is the all-consuming driver, then there are certainly better-performing asset classes.
 Keep in mind that one-half of the benefit stream can't be measured on an ROI basis.
 The ideal combination for a vacation home would be lifestyle enhancement and a return on invested capital equal to or greater than a stock or bond market purchase.

 Browse investment communities in Northern Michigan now, and be sure to connect with Brook Walsh for more info on investing in Northern Michigan real estate.
 He'd be happy to help!

-The following is an example with respect to negative cash flow on an investment property:
+The following is an example concerning negative cash flow on an investment property:

-Disclaimer: This example was put together using a "best effort" approach.
-Each and every property is unique, and a tremendous number of variables influence virtually every sign line item in the financial analysis.
-Said differently, this analysis was put together on a speculative basis ONLY and your own due diligence is required.
+Disclaimer: This example was put together using a "best-effort" approach.
+Every property is unique, and a tremendous number of variables influence virtually every sign line item in the financial analysis.
+Said differently, this analysis was put together on a speculative basis ONLY and your due diligence is required.

 BECAUSE IT'S NOT ONLY A HOME… IT'S AN INVESTMENT